Vindyang/mono/README.md

 ## License

-This project is private and proprietary.
+This project is open source and available under the [MIT License](LICENSE).

 ## Support